Jake Eberts: As an independent

-Meanwhile, in 1985 he founded Allied Filmmakers, with Jean Gontier and became an affiliate of Pathé.
+Meanwhile, in 1985 he founded Allied Filmmakers with Jean Gontier, and became an affiliate of Pathé.
 With this company, in 1986 he made his debut as executive producer for Annaud's The Name of the Rose, based on the best-selling novel by Umberto Eco.
-He since produced or executive produced John Boorman's Hope and Glory, his second pair of back-to-back Oscar winners Driving Miss Daisy, Dances with Wolves, Robert Redford's A River Runs Through It and Henry Selick's adaptation of Roald Dahl's James and the Giant Peach.
+He later produced or executive produced John Boorman's Hope and Glory, his second pair of back-to-back Oscar winners Driving Miss Daisy and Dances with Wolves; Robert Redford's A River Runs Through It and Henry Selick's adaptation of Roald Dahl's James and the Giant Peach.
 During this period Eberts was also responsible as executive for the expensive flop, The Adventures of Baron Munchausen, which went on to some popular success in home videocassette and DVD rentals.

 Eberts moved to Paris in 1991.

 Dances with Wolves was an early picture of Eberts to feature a Native American theme.
 Later productions included (as producer or executive producer), Bruce Beresford's Black Robe (1991), The Education of Little Tree (1997), and Richard Attenborough's Grey Owl (1999).
 The latter three pictures were all produced in Canada.

-He also served as a co-executive producer (with Jeffrey Katzenberg) of Chicken Run.
+He also served as a co-executive producer, with Jeffrey Katzenberg, of Chicken Run.
 Other animated films Eberts produced include The Nutcracker Prince (1990), The Princess and the Cobbler, James and the Giant Peach, Doogal and Renaissance, and The Illusionist.

 National Geographic Feature Films

-In 2002, Eberts became chairman of National Geographic Feature Films (NGFF) and executive produced such titles as the live action animal feature Two Brothers by Jean-Jacques Annaud.
+In 2002, Eberts became chairman of National Geographic Feature Films (NGFF) and executive produced such titles as the live-action animal feature, Two Brothers by Jean-Jacques Annaud.
 He also branched out into documentaries including Prisoner of Paradise, which was nominated for Best Picture in the feature documentary category at the 2003 Academy Awards, and America's Heart and Soul (2004).
-Under his direction, NGFF had an enormous success in 2005 by distributing the sleeper documentary March of the Penguins (original French title, La Marche de l'empereur) and he was working again recently with the Chariots of Fire director Hugh Hudson on a nature epic to be shot in Canada.
+Under his direction, NGFF had an enormous success in 2005 by distributing the sleeper documentary March of the Penguins (original French title, La Marche de l'empereur) and worked again with the Chariots of Fire director Hugh Hudson on a nature epic to be shot in Canada.

-His final project, Jerusalem, an Imax 3D production due for release in 2013, chronicles a day in the life of three teenagers, a Jew, a Muslim and a Christian, in the Holy City.
-He had also been developing The Last Empress, a $60 million joint Sino-American venture about the ruthless Empress Dowager Cixi, who effectively controlled the Qing dynasty in the late 19th century.
+His final project, Jerusalem, still in production at the time of his death, was an Imax 3D production released in 2013.
+Directed by Daniel Ferguson it chronicles a day in the life of three teenagers, a Jew, a Muslim and a Christian, in the Holy City.
+Eberts had also been developing The Last Empress, a $60 million joint Sino-American venture about the ruthless Empress Dowager Cixi, who effectively controlled the Qing dynasty in the late 19th century.